sukjuoh/ARRHYMAMBA-TOWARDS-EXPLAINABLE-UNSUPERVISED-PPG-ANOMALY-DETECTION-IN-ARRHYTHMIA/README.md

 # ArrhyMamba: Hybrid SSM-Transformer for PPG Arrhythmia Detection

+**Notice:** This repository is shared proactively to ensure **transparency during the peer-review process**.
+A fully organized and official version of the code will be released upon the formal publication of the manuscript.

 This repository contains the official implementation of **ArrhyMamba**, a hybrid SSM-Transformer framework designed for detecting arrhythmias in PPG signals through unsupervised time-series anomaly detection (TSAD).

 ---